 Faraday's Second Law of Electromagnetic Induction

-This law quantifies the relationship between the rate of change of magnetic flux and the induced EMF.
-It states that the magnitude of the induced EMF is directly proportional to the rate of change of magnetic flux through the circuit.
-Mathematically, it is expressed as:
+Faraday's second law of electromagnetic induction is important to know the relationship between "rate of change of magnetic flux and induced EMF".
+According to this law, the magnitude of the induced EMF is directly proportional to the rate of change of magnetic flux.

-Where EMF is the electromotive force (voltage), dΦ/dt is the rate of change of magnetic flux, and the negative sign indicates that the induced EMF produces a current that opposes the change in magnetic flux (this is known as Lenz's Law).
+- The negative sign or minus sign (-) indicates that the induced EMF produces a current that opposes the change in magnetic flux ( Lenz's Law).

 Lenz's law formula is given by